Macaulay2/M2/M2/Macaulay2/editors/highlightjs/README.md

 =========================

 [highlight.js](https://highlightjs.org/) is a JavaScript syntax highlighter with language auto-detection and zero dependencies.
-It is used for syntax highlighting examples in the Macaulay2 html documentation.
+It was used for syntax highlighting examples in the Macaulay2 html documentation in versions 1.20 and 1.21, but has since been replaced with [Prism](https://prismjs.com/).

 Downloading
 -----------